What is the difference between a Dog trainer & Dog Behaviourist?

 Do you need specific qualifications for either profession?

 No. However, when looking for a Dog Behaviourist or Dog Trainer.
-A reputable one should hold a relevant qualification such as National Dog Trainers Federation which Focus On Dog Training’s trainer holds.
+A reputable one should hold a relevant qualification such as National Dog Trainers Federation which I as Focus On Dog Training’s trainer hold.

 Can someone be both a Dog trainer and a Dog Behaviourist?